freducom/lighthouse-global-tester/DEPLOYMENT.md

 1. Go to "Actions" tab
 2. Click on "Lighthouse Performance Testing" workflow
 3. Click "Run workflow" → "Run workflow" to trigger manual test
-4. Wait for completion (~10-15 minutes for all 110 websites)
+4. Wait for completion (~5-7 minutes for daily batch of ~22 websites, or ~30 minutes for all 148 websites if using "test_all")

 ### 7. View Live Dashboard
 After the first successful run: